 Membership in each category needs to be maintained to ensure that meetings of the SACRE are quorate.
-During 2021-22, only the summer term meeting was not quorate with Groups B and D not being represented due to the relevant members sending in their apologies for the meeting.
+During 2022-23, only the autumn term meeting was not quorate with Groups D not being represented due to member vacancies.

 There is a Code of Conduct in place for the RBKC SACRE members.
 It was agreed in January 2021, and a copy of it can be found on the RBKC SACRE page.